schngg37/supervisedckn/miso_svm-1.0/README.md

 # MISO SVM
+If you are using Google Colab, please ignore the installation procedure written below.
+Just follow the instructions given in main directory.

 This package implements a SVM (support vector machine) classification procedure based on the MISO optimization algorithm, which is introduced in [1] (available